helio-fm/helio-sequencer/Docs/readme.md

 * macOS: ~/Library/Application Support/Helio
 * Linux: ~/.config/Helio

-#### *settings.helio*

-This file basically contains all the settings, so deleting or renaming it will cause the app to run as if it were the first time.
-The settings are intended to be human-readable and are stored in XML format.

-#### *translations.helio* and maybe others

-If the update checks are enabled, some additional [resources](configs.md) are updated in the runtime.
-At the moment of writing, only translations are being updated in this manner.

 ### The projects directory

 The project files are saved to the user's default documents folder in the `Helio` subfolder.
 This directory's location is also platform-dependent: